VlachosGroup/AIMSim/README.md

 __Why Do We Need To Visualize Molecular Similarity / Diversity?__

-There are two broad contexts where it is helpful to visualize the diversity of a molecular dataset:
+There are several contexts where it is helpful to visualize the diversity of a molecular dataset:

 _Exploratory Experimental Synthesis_